Twin Dragons: Critical response

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 54, based on 15 reviews.
 The Austin Chronicle gave the film a positive review of three and a half stars out of five, noting that the film is "only for those who are fully on the bus with Jackie's approach...and who won't let a little bad (okay, execrable) English-language dubbing get in the way of their movie enjoyment".
 The A.V.
 Club gave a positive review, but noted that it "probably won't make anyone forget Dragons Forever, Wheels On Meals, Project A, or any number of other excellent Chan films".
 Some reviews critiqued the special effects, such as in Variety which noted that "the camera trickery is glaringly cheesy in some shots, greatly undercutting the illusion of twin brothers in the same frame.
 When the two brothers first meet in a hotel lavatory, it's easy to see how two shots have been overlapped".
 Writing for Sight and Sound, Kim Newman found the film's numerous cameo appearances to be annoying, stating that "few of the distinguished participants show much skill with double-take comedy".
 TV Guide gave the film one star out of four, noting that it "suffers from some very dicey twinning effects when the brothers are in frame together.
 Only die-hard and undemanding Chan fans need apply".
 Jackie Chan was unhappy with how Twin Dragons came out to be primarily based on the special effects.
 Chan stated that he worked with Tsui Hark who he felt would provide the film with better special effects.
 Chan was so soured with the results of the special effects that he decided he would only attempt more special-effect based work in his American productions.

 Remakes

 The film spawned several Indian film remakes.
-Hello Brother (1994) is a popular Telugu film based on Twin Dragons.
-In turn, Hello Brother was remade into the popular Hindi film Judwaa (1997) starring Salman Khan, which in turn spawned a reboot Judwaa 2 (2017).
+Hello Brother (1994) is a Telugu film based on Twin Dragons.
+In turn, Hello Brother was remade into the Hindi film Judwaa (1997) starring Salman Khan, which in turn spawned a reboot Judwaa 2 (2017) starring Varun Dhawan.
 Hello Brother was also remade as the Kannada film Cheluva (1997).